 Jack Harrell grew up in Parkersburg, Illinois, a small farming community in the southeastern part of the state.
-When he was nineteen years old, he packed his guitars and record albums in his 1964 Chevy Impala and moved to Vernal, Utah, where he joined the LDS Church.
-He is now a fiction writer and essayist who teaches at Brigham Young University-Idaho.
+When he was nineteen years old, he packed his guitars and record albums in his 1964 Chevy Impala and moved to Vernal, Utah, where he joined the Mormon church.
+He is now a fiction writer, essayist, and professor at Brigham Young University-Idaho.
 His novel Vernal Promises won the Marilyn Brown Novel Award in 2000.
-His collection of short stories A Sense of Order and Other Stories contains the award-winning stories "Calling and Election" and "A Prophet's Story."
-In addition to teaching and writing, Jack serves as the co-editor for Irreantum, a publication of the Association for Mormon Letters.
+His book A Sense of Order and Other Stories contains the award-winning stories "Calling and Election" and "A Prophet's Story."
+Jack also served for five years as co-editor for Irreantum, the publication of the Association for Mormon Letters.